Back to Reference

 Key takeaways 🔑🥡🍕

-What are the four C's of omnichannel?
+What are the 4 pillars of omnichannel strategy?

-What is omnichannel user experience?
+What is perceived omnichannel customer experience?

 How to measure omnichannel customer experience?